Alex-Ballew/Checkers.github.io/README.md

   3. After you capture a piece, you remove it from the board and the opponent collects it.

-  4. If you can jump your opponent’s pieces, you must.
+  4. If you can jump your opponent’s pieces, <b>you must</b>.
 However, if there is more than one capture possible from a single square, you may jump whichever piece is preferable.

 <b>Kings:</b>